 And that’s like what we should all be.
 Muppets.”

 In that post I wrote about my joy in playing soccer even though I am not a great soccer player.
-Being willing to be at a thing is thing I’ve written before in the context of motivation.
+Being willing to be bad at a thing is a thing I’ve written before in the context of motivation.

 Anyway, I loved the interview with Adar and think her dad, who appears on the show too, is terrific.

 Adar has also written and directed an ode to the nap, inspired by the Nap Ministry.
 It’s the Nap Anthem and I love it!

 Happy Planksgiving from Margaret and Gemma

 In these great photos from 2021 Margaret is planking with her dog niece, Gemma.
 Gemma has her own Instagram account.
 Follow her on @goldendoodlegemma.

 Margaret plans to blog for us in the new year.
 We’re looking forward to it Margaret!